JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ## Working With Remote DB

-The larger the database and the slower the connection of the database (for example, if it is remote DB), the longer it will take to load DB schema.
+The larger the database and the slower the connection of the database (for example, if it is a remote DB), the longer it will take to load the DB schema.
 For better usability, JPA Buddy provides a DB schema cache.
 Once you enable it (1), a snapshot file will be created for the selected DB in the temporary directory.
 Otherwise, the DB schema will be loaded from the DB on each reverse engineering use.
-When you need it, you can refresh saved schema cache (2).
+When you need it, you can refresh the saved schema cache (2).

 ![new-entity-db-schema-cache](img/new-entity-db-schema-cache.png)